Want to make your registration process easier?

 How many visits will Medicare pay for each year?

 Medicare doesn’t limit the number of outpatient therapy visits but rather places a financial limitation on these services.
-Effective January 1, 2018, a financial limitation (therapy cap) was placed on outpatient rehabilitation services received by Medicare beneficiaries.
-Outpatient Physical Therapy and Outpatient Speech-Language Pathology has a combined annual limit for 2018 of $2010.An exception to the therapy cap may be made when the patient’s condition is justified by documentation indicating that the beneficiary requires continued skilled therapy to achieve their prior functional status or maximum expected functional status within a reasonable amount of time.
+Effective January 1, 2019, a financial limitation (therapy cap) was placed on outpatient rehabilitation services received by Medicare beneficiaries.
+Outpatient Physical Therapy and Outpatient Speech-Language Pathology has a combined annual limit for 2019 of $2040.An exception to the therapy cap may be made when the patient’s condition is justified by documentation indicating that the beneficiary requires continued skilled therapy to achieve their prior functional status or maximum expected functional status within a reasonable amount of time.
 Providers may utilize the automatic process for exception for any diagnosis for which they can justify services exceeding the cap for our Medicare patients, we track all Medicare financial limitations and will discuss all treatment options prior to the annual cap beingmet.